kingsleyh/haskell-exercises/LambdaCalculus.md

          zy
 ```

 Lambda x takes the z and retuns it along with y.
-The x is substitued for the z everyhere in the body.
+The x is substitued for the z everywhere in the body.

 #### Multiple arguments